Shalimov/ISSchemaTools/README.md

 >	The second param should be a pattern that describes expected structure of an object.
 `matchTraverse` allows to traverse an object using special pattern.

->	Pattern should describe desired structure of object.
+>	<a name="vertexfn"></a>Pattern should describe desired structure of object.
 Each end node of pattern should be a Vertex or Rule.
 >	Rule can contain additional info about end node.

 ```javascript